shinecho724/shinecho724.github.io/_posts/2020-06-20-teachingPA.md

 [Del M.N.
 Bharath](https://www.linkedin.com/in/delbharath/) also wrote a film review titled [Ethical Decision Making and the Avengers: Lessons from the Screen to the Classroom](https://doi.org/10.1080/10999922.2019.1600352).
 It is a short, but very interesting read.

-[Dr. Gary Marsharll](https://www.unomaha.edu/college-of-public-affairs-and-community-service/public-administration/about-us/faculty-staff/gary-marshall.php) 's [Applying Film to Public Administration] on Administrative Theory & Praxis is also a must-read.
+[Dr. Gary Marsharll](https://www.unomaha.edu/college-of-public-affairs-and-community-service/public-administration/about-us/faculty-staff/gary-marshall.php)'s [Applying Film to Public Administration] on Administrative Theory & Praxis is also a must-read.
 He presents a thorough review of the literature and theoretical discussion about the film and public administration.

 [Dr. Elizabeth Gillespie](https://www.researchgate.net/profile/Elizabeth_Gillespie3] who will join the University of Memphis this coming fall semester is generous sharing her resource [Social Social Justice Documentaries 2010-2020.docx](https://docs.google.com/document/d/e/2PACX-1vR_USJSeRpT8RkaEcvxXotiGWVUvlVAV3QYZkb4PznvpRAgkr1HeW6imtiqQPwpaw/pub?fbclid=IwAR00ahe5iCLX-jyU-dzjwr77J7eURBKTwFEf1y5z67pNuEwKrqCScbHwOqQ).